Integration Hub

 • Headers: A part of the request that contains additional information about the request.
 This can include the language, credentials, and so on.

 • Body: The content of the request.
 The format depends on the requirements of the API you're connecting to.
 The media type of the body must match what the resource you're connecting to expects.
-Also known as the MIME type or content type.
-The following list shows the supported options with the content header that's used for each:
+It's also known as the MIME type or content type.
+These are the supported options and the associated content headers:

 • ApplicationJsonPatch: application/json-patch+json